On the Geometry of a Fake Projective Plane with $21$ Automorphisms

-We note that $p_2$ must be in the curve $\{r_3 = 0\}$.
-This is because the only quadratic monomial that does not vanish on $p_2$ is $U_8^2$, which has $C_7$ weight $4 \Mod{7}$.
-On the other hand, we observe that $s_3 = r_3^3$ has weight $2 \Mod{7}$ and thus does not have a term on $U_8^2$, so $r_3$ must vanish on $p_2$.
-Similarly, we also have that $p_3 \in \{r_3 = 0\}$ as $U_9^2$ has weight $1 \Mod{7}$. \item It follows that $p_2$, $p_3$ vanish on $s_3$ up to multiplicity $3$.
+We note that $p_2$ must be in the curve $\{r_3 = 0\}$, because the only quadratic monomial that does not vanish on $p_2$ is $U_8^2$, which has $C_7$ weight $4 \Mod{7}$.
+On the other hand, we observe that $s_3 = r_3^3$ has weight $2 \Mod{7}$ and thus does not have a term $U_8^2$, so $r_3$ must vanish on $p_2$.
+Similarly, we also have that $p_3 \in \{r_3 = 0\}$ as $U_9^2$ has weight $1 \Mod{7}$. \item It follows that $s_3$ vanishes on $p_2$ and $p_3$ up to multiplicity $3$.
 We then compute the order $3$ formal neighborhoods of $p_2$ and $p_3$ respectively (in practice, we only needed them up to order $2$).
 Then we solve for the conditions of $s_3$ being identically zero on the formal neighborhoods of $p_2$ and $p_3$ up to order $2$.
-This reduces the number of independent coefficients on $s_3$ from $8$ to $6$. \end{itemize}
+This reduces the number of independent coefficients in $s_3$ from $8$ to $6$. \end{itemize}

 After solving the relations on the remaining $9$ coefficients produced by the random points, we obtain the following solutions: